zalando/postgres-operator/docs/administrator.md

 members given a team id.
-The operator differentiates between (a) product teams that own a particular Postgres cluster and are granted admin rights to maintain it, and (b) Postgres superuser teams that get the superuser access to all Postgres databases running in a Kubernetes cluster for the purposes of maintaining and troubleshooting.
+The operator differentiates between (a) product teams that own a particular Postgres cluster and are granted admin rights to maintain it, and (b) Postgres superuser teams that get the superuser access to all Postgres databases running in a K8s cluster for the purposes of maintaining and troubleshooting.

 ## Understanding rolling update of Spilo pods